xenogenesi/HTMLStarterKitPro/readme.md

 4. run `npm install` in its root directory to install grunt dependencies
 5. run `grunt`, which will run `grunt jasmine:viewmodels` as default

+After you run the test for the first time you'll find a `_SpecRunner.html` file in root directory, which can be opened in the browser.

 There are two test sets configured: